Independent Australian Cost Guides

 for a typical residential call-out

-That covers a call-out fee plus 1–2 hours of standard work (leaking taps, blocked drains, toilet repairs).
+That covers a call-out fee plus 1–2 hours of standard work in Brisbane (leaking taps, blocked drains, toilet repairs).
 Complex jobs like hot water replacements run $1,500–$5,000+.

-+2.0% Plumber costs in Brisbane have risen this quarter, driven by steady demand and rising material costs.
++3.4% Plumber costs in Brisbane have risen this quarter, driven by strong construction activity and trade shortages.
 Q1 2026 vs Q4 2025

 Platypus mascot illustration — Plumber Cost Brisbane 2026